xoofx/xoofx.github.io/_posts/2018-04-12-writing-managed-jit-in-csharp-with-coreclr.md

 ### Writing the ManagedJit.CompileMethod

-So, this blog post is maybe a bit misleading, as we you don't expect me to write an entire JIT in C# right?
+So, this blog post is maybe a bit misleading, as you don't expect me to write an entire JIT in C# right?
 Instead we are going to do a very simple hardcoded JIT that will be able to recognize our sample function `JitReplaceAdd` and provide a different native code.

 But first, we need to sort out a few bits.